ngqianzhe/NLB-Front-end-Project/README.md

 2. Type npm install -g pm2 and press enter.
 This will install all of the dependencies that are listed in the package.json file.
 3. Run pm2 proxy-server.js to continuously run this proxy server for your React application to enable the API to work.

+## Uploading files to the Object Storage from the server
+1. Open a terminal and navigate to the NLB folder.
+2. Type npm install -g pm2 and press enter.
+This will install all of the dependencies that are listed in the package.json file.
+3. Run pm2 object-storage-server.js to continuously run this proxy server for your React application to enable the uploading of the object storage.
+Note: Set-up your Oracle Cloud Tenancy and use the Oracle SDK with your config file of your API Key to connect your application code to the Oracle Cloud - Requires a bucket with a namespace as well as the compartment you are linking this bucket to.

 ## Running the Development Server of the React Application
 1. Open a terminal and navigate to the NLB folder.
 2. Type npm run dev and press enter.
 This will launch the development server and open your browser to a new tab with your React application running.